rmaclean/invoice-demo/src/README.md

 This did not need state management as it is very constrained simple system which has the needs met with Handlebars and pure JS.
 In my day to day, I use React for UI but those are much more complex systems.

 The only area which really could've used a proper state system would've line items when creating an invoice; but just building a naive approach with in memory one.

+# This should've used S*SS

+When I started, seemed simple enough for CSS but breaking it into SASS so it is not so big would've been ideal.
+Again, just ran out of time to refactor that.